GregariousMammal/Main-Site/_posts/2017-06-04-europe-unites-startup-homogeneity-getting-older-in-tech.md

 excerpt:
 ---

-In this episode Cate and Chris discuss European startups uniting, startup homogeneity and getting older in tech.
+In this episode Cate and Chris discuss European startups salesman uniting, startup homogeneity and getting older in tech.

 ## Links mentioned